Pre Surgery guide

-If you are considering surgery, you likely have many questions about the process and what to expect.
+If you're considering surgery, you may have questions about the process and expectations

 This guide is designed to provide you with an overview in preparation for your surgery, from your initial consultation through to your recovery.
 Our aim is to ensure you feel fully informed and confident as you move forward with your procedure.
 Here, you’ll find essential advice on how to prepare, what to expect on the day of your surgery, and tips for a smooth and successful recovery.